pearsonca/scala-commsim/index.md

 activity and then project observations of that activity into a network representation for analysis.

-We demonstrate such an approach by augmenting an empirical dataset with synthetic results for simulated covert groups.
+We demonstrate such an approach by augmenting an empirical dataset: we embed synthetic covert groups in a real general population dataset.
 We discuss the results and implications for naive application of social network analyses to covert groups.

 * * *

 ##Introduction

-Some network science approaches to social phenomena seem to amount to looking for statistically significant differences on convenient mathematical metrics - degree distributions, paths, centrality measures, *et cetera* - between scenarios.
+Some network science approaches to social phenomena emphasize searching for statistically significant differences between well-defined populations or scenarios on convenient mathematical metrics - *e.g.*, degree distributions, path lengths, centrality measures.

-Network models, however, make strong assumptions - that the things we represent as vertices are formally all the same *kind* of thing, that the interactions between them are all of the same flavor.
-Such assumptions can be reasonable, and when they are, compact descriptions can usefully cover a broad array of phenomena.
-This is largely the basis for the success of [mathematics in the physical sciences][wigner1960unreasonable], whether one subscribes to scientific realist or instrumentalist philosophies.
+Network models usually make strong assumptions - that the things we represent as vertices are formally all of a small set of the same *kind* of thing (often a single kind), and that the interactions between them are likewise drawn from a few or one type category.
+Such assumptions can be reasonable, and when they are, compact descriptions can usefully cover a broad array of phenomena, and seeking these pure network statistics can be a useful exercise.
+Indeed, this is largely the basis for the success of [mathematics in the physical sciences][wigner1960unreasonable], whether one subscribes to scientific realist or instrumentalist philosophies.

 The natural and social sciences, however, consider phenomena more sensitive to